 As the days slowly lengthen there is a real sense that longer, brighter days are not so far away.
 Snowdrops herald the spring and Valentine’s day turns our minds to romance and roses.
-While Covid restrictions mean that only some of our gardens remain open – check here – there’s still plenty to keep you busy in the garden with these seasonal jobs.

 A cold, frosty snap will cause damage to some premature buds, so it is especially worth protecting plants that are not really hardy.
 There are lots of different types of netting that can be stretched across plants in a container or made into a makeshift frame around wall plants.

 So long as the ground is not frozen or waterlogged, February is a good month to plant roses.

 If you grow your own potatoes, you need to prepare a supply of seed potatoes for planting – especially early new potato varieties.
 Place the seed potatoes in a tray (egg boxes are good) in a light, dry and frost-free place to encourage them to produce a healthy shoot or ‘chit‘.

 If you grow perennial ornamental grasses you’ve probably left them with their stems and other growth through the winter.
 So long as it is not very cold, this is the time to cut them down to ensure healthy new growth.

 If you grow fuchsias or tender geraniums (pelargoniums) you can easily create some new plants from both by taking cuttings now.